NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 By Jarrett Renshaw

-The money is the latest example of Musk using his extraordinary wealth to influence the tightly-contested presidential race between Trump and his Democratic rival Kamala Harris.
+The money is the latest example of Musk using his extraordinary wealth to influence the tightly contested presidential race between Trump and his Democratic rival Vice President Kamala Harris.
+Pennsylvania is a must-win state for both Trump and Harris.

-Musk started America PAC, a political action organization he founded in support of Trump's presidential campaign.
-The group is helping mobilize and register voters in battleground states, but there are signs it is having trouble meeting its goals.
+Musk's America PAC is playing a major role in helping mobilize and register voters in battleground states that could decide the election, but there are signs it is having trouble meeting its goals, Reuters was first to report on Friday.

 Attendees of Saturday's event had to sign the petition, which allows America PAC to garner contact details for more potential voters that it can work to get to the polls for Trump.